James and Mary Wallis: Tangiteroria

 Around about May 1836, word was received from the London Secretaries of the Wesleyan Missionary Society that it had been agreed that the area south of the Manukau would be occupied by the Church Missionary Society and that all the Methodist Missionaries around Kawhia and Raglan were to withdraw.
-This news was a great shock to James and Mary – as well as local Maori as their work in Raglan was flourishing.
+This news was a great shock to James and Mary — as well as local Maori as their work in Raglan was flourishing.
 On 1 June 1836, Wallis wrote:

 “Left Waingaroa this morning with heart overwhelmed with sorrow and not without some doubts relative to the propriety of the steps we are taking.
 The Lord has been please own our labors at Waingaroa in a measure far surpassing anything we had anticipated and the people have regarded us as their principal friends....
 Several of them accompanied us to sea as far as they safety could then threw themselves into their canoes returning to land with hearts overwhelmed.”

-It was decided that the Wallis’ would now pioneer a new mission station that was some distance into the Kaipara region and up a branch of the Wairoa River (Northland) at Tangiteroria.
-Here they labored, building a new mission house and gardens etc. As the Maori settlements were some distance away, and the local people of this area “manifested no desire for religious instruction” James had to travel considerable distances to preach the message.
+It was decided that the Wallis’ would now pioneer a new mission station that was some distance into the Kaipara region, in Northland, and up a branch of the Wairoa River at Tangiteroria.
+Here they labored, building a new mission house and gardens.
+As the Maori settlements were some distance away, and the local people of this area “manifested no desire for religious instruction” James had to travel considerable distances to preach the message.
 After 12 months of rather fruitless labor in the Kaipara region, a visit from Raglan Maori encouraged him to return to their region with reports that many were still attending worship and were learning to read and write under the leadership of their own people.
-Wallis petitioned the Secretaries in London for permission to return to Raglan and about October 1838, seeing as the area had still not been occupied by the CMS, his return was approved.
-The work at Tangiteroria had, by now, had some success with a local Chief beginning to attend worship and learning to read and write and the work there continued after the Wallis’ left under the leadership of James Buller.
+Wallis petitioned the secretaries of the Wesleyan Missionary Society in London for permission to return to Raglan and about October 1838, seeing as the area had still not been occupied by the CMS, his return was approved.
+The work at Tangiteroria had, by now, had some success with a local chief beginning to attend worship and learning to read and write and the work there continued after the Wallis’ left under the leadership of James Buller.